-132 The ORCHIDEE LSM comprehensively simulates the cycling of energy, water and carbon in terrestrial ecosystems (Krinner et al., 2005).
-The hydrological processes (e.g. rainfall interception, evapotranspiration and soil water dynamics) and plant photosynthesis in

-135 ORCHIDEE are simulated at a time step of 30 minutes.
-The carbon cycle processes (e.g.

-136 maintenance and growth respiration, carbon allocation, litter decomposition, SOC dynamics,

-137 plant phenology and mortality) are simulated at daily time step.
-In its default configuration,

-138 ORCHIDEE represents 13 land cover types, with one for bare soil and 12 for lands covered by

-139 vegetation (eight types of forests, two types of grasslands, two types of croplands).
-Given

-140 appropriate land cover maps and parametrization, the number of PFTs to be represented can

-141 however be adapted (Zhang et al., 2020).
+The ORCHIDEE LSM comprehensively simulates the cycling of energy, water and carbon in 132 terrestrial ecosystems (Krinner et al., 2005).
+The hydrological processes (e.g. rainfall 133 interception, evapotranspiration and soil water dynamics) and plant photosynthesis in 134 ORCHIDEE are simulated at a time step of 30 minutes.
+The carbon cycle processes (e.g. 135 maintenance and growth respiration, carbon allocation, litter decomposition, SOC dynamics, 136 plant phenology and mortality) are simulated at daily time step.
+In its default configuration, 137 ORCHIDEE represents 13 land cover types, with one for bare soil and 12 for lands covered by 138 vegetation (eight types of forests, two types of grasslands, two types of croplands).
+Given 139 appropriate land cover maps and parametrization, the number of PFTs to be represented can 140 however be adapted (Zhang et al., 2020).
+141

-142 Our previous implementations of lateral DOC transfer (Lauerwald et al., 2017) and of POC branch ORCHIDEE-SOM (Camino-Serrano et al., 2018, Fig. S1), which provides a depthsoil profile in ORCHIDEE-SOM is described by an 11-layer discretization of a 2 m soil column
+142 Our previous implementations of lateral DOC transfer (Lauerwald et al., 2017) and of POC dependent description of the water and carbon dynamics in soil column.
+In specific, the vertical soil profile in ORCHIDEE-SOM is described by an 11-layer discretization of a 2 m soil column